michaelcourcy/enterprise-blueprints/dh2i/readme.md

    2. Operator recreate the database PVCs
    2. Kasten restore all the database from the backup pvc (executing the full plus all the log backup)

-Here is how the backup folder will be at different successive if the number of log backup before full backup is 4 and we do a backup every 15 minutes:
+Here is how the backup folder will be at successive backup if the number of log backup before full backup is 4 and we do a backup every 15 minutes:

 ![Representations of the backup folder](./images/restorepoints.png)